Tjstretchalot/turtles2/README.md

 Contains a collection of functions and classes that make working with turtles easier, and runners which use those functions.

+## Support

+This modpack has been tested on CC: Tweaked and CC: Restitched Updated.
+However, the software is provided as-is without any warranty.
+See LICENSE.md for more details.
 ## User Features

 - Restart-friendly: all programs provided can handle restarts at any time,